 example, Chromium constructs invalidation

-sets for each selector, which tell it which elements to recheck
+sets for each selector, which tell it which selector-element

 Layout is now pretty fast and correct thanks to the